Lead Generation Strategies: A Complete Beginner's Guide

 10. Host a giveaway

 Giveaways are one of the most successful lead gen methods.
-However, if not done correctly, a giveaway can also lead to a bunch of junk leads and waste your time.
+However, if this lead generation tactic isn't done correctly, a giveaway can also lead to a bunch of junk leads and waste your time.

 Make sure you're giving away something people actually want.

 For example, activewear brand 2XU was giving away the chance to win apparel worth $2000.

 The giveaway generated leads via email subscriptions and social media engagement.